Takamiyama Daigorō: Sumo career

 The highlight of his career came in July 1972 when he won the tournament championship with a 13–2 record – the first foreigner ever to do so.
 Ranked at maegashira 4, he lost only to Kotozakura and Takanohana and defeated Asahikuni on the final day to finish one win ahead of Takanohana.
 A congratulatory letter from US President Richard Nixon was read out by the US Ambassador to Japan at the presentation ceremony, marking the first time English had been officially spoken on the dohyō.

 Following this victory he was promoted to sumo's third highest rank of sekiwake.
 He was to hold this rank a further seven times, but he was ultimately unable to score ten wins or more in consecutive tournaments and so was never able to reach the rank of ōzeki.
 Nevertheless, he paved the way for other Hawaii wrestlers such as Konishiki and Akebono.
 His final appearance in the san'yaku ranks was at komusubi in September 1982 at age 38, making him the second oldest postwar san'yaku wrestler after former ōzeki Nayoroiwa.

-Due to his exceptionally large size – he weighed over 200 kg as his peak – and trademark sideburns and bright orange mawashi, Takamiyama was an instantly recognisable figure to the Japanese public, even amongst those who did not regularly follow sumo.
+Takamiyama weighed over 200 kg at his peak and was associated with his sideburns and bright orange mawashi.
 He appeared in several television commercials before the practice was banned by the Sumo Association.
-His great fighting spirit, and his determination to never miss a bout no matter what injuries he might be carrying – a Japanese character trait known as gaman – were much admired.
+During his career, he was known for competing through injuries and for maintaining a long consecutive-bout record.